 All findings and results of all variables collected and analyzed are described in the text and, if appropriate, presented in tables and figures.
 Authors should follow AMA guidelines for the use of tables and figures.
 Figures are usually reserved for showing data patterns.
 Color photographs also can be helpful for illustrating observations.

 The discussion section evaluates and interprets the results and observations, especially with respect to the study or project hypothesis or purpose.
 The most salient findings are highlighted while similarities and differences between the results described and previously published studies and observations are examined.
-Limitations of the project or study (eg, small sample size, methodological limitations) are also described in the discussion section.
+Limitations of the project or study (eg, small sample size, methodological limitations) are also described in, or just after, the discussion section.
 Suggestions for future research to answer new or remaining questions as well as potential implications for practice should be described.

 J. Acknowledgment (optional)